-Back-to-back rocket attacks hit Ukraine’s Lviv, near Poland
+Rocket attacks hit Ukraine’s Lviv as Biden visits Poland

 LVIV, Ukraine (AP) — Several rockets struck the western Ukrainian city of Lviv on Saturday while President Joe Biden was visiting the capital of Poland, whose border is just 45 miles away.
 The powerful explosions frightened a city that had been a haven for hundreds of thousands of people fleeing the Russian assault on other parts of Ukraine.

-Thick black smoke rose from the first blast site on the city’s northeastern outskirts for hours before a second set of explosions were reported.
+Thick black smoke rose from the first blast site on the city’s northeastern outskirts for hours before a second set of explosions was reported.

-The regional governor, Maxym Kozytsky, said on Facebook that preliminary indications were five people were injured in the first attack but did not specify what the two rockets hit.
+The regional governor, Maxym Kozytsky, said on Facebook that five people were believed to be injured in the first attack but he did not specify what the two rockets hit.
 Hours later, he reported three more explosions outside the city, again with no details.

 Lviv Mayor Andriy Sadovyi called the second round a rocket attack, saying it did significant damage to an unspecified “infrastructure object.”